hello-openshift-vault/external-secrets-operator-example/README.md

     --set installCRDs=true
 ```

+**NOTE:** If the Vault TLS certificate is not signed by a public CA (signed by
+a third party CA **OR signed by the OpenShift Ingress Operator**) you
+will need to customize the external-secrets installation.
+See
+[external-secrets-custom-ca].

 ## Step 3: Deploy Example Manifests

 Before deploying, make sure that all pods in the `external-secrets` and